cse110-sp25-group27/cse110-sp25-group27/admin/meetings/51525-retrospective-1.md

   - Working towards goals of finishing card template html
   - Meeting up with everyone giving their own input on each aspect of the things need to be done
 - Backend:
+  - Having nuanced conversations about what features we wanted as well as understanding when there was conflict
+  - Made good progress in developing the features needed for CRUD operations to occur
+  - Every member's opinion was considered and heard

 ## What Didn’t Go Well
 - Frontend: